 - The Affiliate Marketer then decides how he is going to promote those products.
 This is most commonly done on a website set up by the Affiliate Marketer specifically for this purpose but he could also choose to promote through, for example, email campaigns or YouTube videos.
 He just needs some medium to present the products to potential purchasers.

 - The Affiliate Marketer then identifies and approaches online Merchants that sell the products he wants to promote and joins the Merchant’s Affiliate Program.
 As part of that process, the Affiliate Marketer is given a unique code by the Merchant.

-- The Affiliate Marketer then promotes the products on his website, YouTube videos, email campaign, etc. attaching to them a link containing that unique code provided by the Merchant.
+- The Affiliate Marketer then promotes the products on his website, YouTube videos, email campaigns, etc. attaching to them a link containing that unique code provided by the Merchant.

 - When a ‘customer’ (whether it be a visitor to the website, a viewer of the YouTube video, or a recipient of the email campaign) clicks on that link he is taken immediately to the merchant’s website where he purchases the product(s) directly from the merchant.

 - Through that unique code, the merchant identifies the Affiliate Marketer as the person responsible for the sale and pays him the pre-agreed commission.

 Can you Really Make Money from Affiliate Marketing?

 What do You Need to Become an Affiliate Marketer?